FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 ## 1. Document Loader

-The first step is to **upload your PDF data into the Flowise instance** using a [Document Loader](../integrations/langchain/document-loaders/).
+The first step is to **upload your PDF data into the Flowise instance** using a [Document Loader node](../integrations/langchain/document-loaders/).
 Document Loaders are specialized nodes that handle the ingestion of various document formats, including **PDFs**, **TXT**, **CSV**, Notion pages, and more.

 It is important to mention that every Document Loader comes with two important **additional parameters** that allow us to add and omit metadata from our dataset at will.

 <figure><img src="../.gitbook/assets/UD_03.png" alt="" width="375"><figcaption><p>Additional Parameters</p></figcaption></figure>

 {% hint style="info" %}
-**Tip**: Those add/omit parameters are very useful for targeting your dataset once it is upserted in a Vector Store or for removing unnecessary metadata from it.
+**Tip**: The add/omit parameters, although they are optional, are very useful for targeting your dataset once it is upserted in a Vector Store or for removing unnecessary metadata from it.
 {% endhint %}

 ## 2. Text Splitter